whearn17/S2076-MinecraftScanner/README.md

 The queries that I created are not configurable without changing the code.
 The reason for this is because there is a finite amount of information that these minecraft servers actually give so to create a whole system of configurable queries would be annoying and unnecessary.
-I will likely add an option to change the table name soon.

 ### Warning

-If you already have a table in your database called "minecraft" make sure to change the query inside psql/db.py or else your table will be deleted.
+If you already have a table in your database called "minecraft" and you don't want it to be removed, then select a different table nam when the program prompts for it.

 #### To Do